How to secure your server: 5 tips for the best server protection

 Follow these security advices

-Security is one of the most important aspects of a server.
-Weak protection measures can open the way for attackers to gain unauthorized access to your server.
-And today, cybercriminals are more aggressive than ever.
-Let us help you with these tips focused on the basic steps to get a good server protection.
+Server protection is one of the biggest concerns for security teams nowadays.
+Weak protection can open the door for attackers to gain unauthorized access to your server through several types of malware.
+Today cybercriminals are more aggressive than ever.
+Set up your server protection with these basic steps to keep attackers away.

 When SSH keys are generated, two types of keys are obtained: a private one and a public one.
 The private one is saved by the administrator while the public one can be shared with other users.